robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 - Arguably because it’s paid, you can have more faith that the company will stay around for a while and implement new features (though Obsidian’s team has proven to be highly capable in that respect).
 - Excellent graph view.
 - Links to blocks rather than just to notes.
-In Molecular Notes this doesn’t matter much, but for other systems it’s very useful that you can link to specific paragraphs.
+In Molecular Notes, this doesn’t matter much, but for other systems it’s very useful to be able to link to specific paragraphs.
 - Unlinked references: Roam probably beats Obsidian on this particular point – with one click you can turn all unlinked references into proper backlinks.

 ### VSCode